peilin16/CMPM120Final/README.md

 ## Core Mechanics
 Defense Mode

-When the player enters Defense Mode, they can reflect certain bullets back toward enemies.
+When the player enters Defense Mode, they can rebound certain bullets back toward enemies.

-Blue Bullets can be reflected.
+Blue Bullets can be rebounded.

-Red Bullets cannot be reflected.
+Red Bullets cannot be rebounded.

 If the player collides with a red bullet while in Defense Mode, a 4-second cooldown will begin during which the player cannot enter Defense Mode again.